jpuli/pqvp/README.md

 **Requirement I: Performed usability tests with people**

-As part of our user-centric approach we conducted usability testing via surveys of wireframes and prototypes.
+As part of our user-centric approach we conducted usability testing via <a href="https://github.com/jpuli/pqvp/blob/master/interview.md">surveys</a>  of wireframes and prototypes.
 The team evaluated responses from the usability exercises and updated the product backlog.
 As a result, the team created new stories.

 **Requirement J: Used an iterative approach, where feedback informed subsequent work or versions of the prototype**